-Although Marketo offers a good depth of features similar to HubSpot, this isn’t ideal if you’re new to marketing automation platforms - since it’s less user-friendly.
+Although Marketo offers a good depth of features similar to HubSpot, this isn’t ideal if you’re new to CRM platforms - since it’s less user-friendly.
 And it’s important to always keep user experience in mind - as much as you would keep ‘value for money’ in mind.

 HubSpot provides a much smoother user experience and allows access to all of the marketing tools you might need at the Professional and Enterprise level, instead of buying separate modules and tools that quickly add up.

 And there’s more.
 Marketo has always been shaped with Enterprises in mind, that’s true.
-HubSpot used to focus more on SMBs but now with their addition of more powerful, enterprise features they’re beginning to cater to both audiences.
+HubSpot used to focus more on SMBs but now with their addition of more powerful, enterprise features they cater to both audiences.
 This makes HubSpot a great choice because you’ll have the peace of mind of never having to rip out and replace your software due to your growth.